Last Updated on November 30, 2023

 Life insurance can address numerous financial objectives, at various stages of your life.
-As you get older, perhaps have children, move into a larger home, your life insurance needs to change with you.
+As you get older, perhaps you have children, move into a larger home, and your life insurance needs to change with you.
+Having a policy that allows you to use part of the death benefit while still living, may be extremely valuable to your family at some point in time.
+If you’re like most consumers, you’ll want to have ‘flexibility’ in how your life insurance policy can be used.

 What is a Rider on a Life Insurance Policy?